Newsletters

 Sincerely,

-Tony, Jen, Wendy, and Robin
+Tony, Jen, Robin, and Wendy

-- Effective immediately, qualifying vehicles must be assembled in North America.
+· Qualifying vehicles must be assembled in North America.

-- Starting in 2023, increasing percentages of battery minerals and components must be sourced from the U.S. or from one of its free-trade partners.
+· Increasing percentages of battery minerals and components must be sourced from the U.S. or from one of its free-trade partners.

 Effective January 1, 2023, the following price and income limits apply: